CNBC TV18

-CNBC TV18 is an Indian pay television business and financial news channel operated as a joint venture between NBCUniversal and Network18 Group.
+CNBC TV18 is an Indian pay television business and financial news channel operated as a joint venture between Versant and Network18 Group.

 History

 The network has its origins in ABNi, an Indian sub-feed of the Dow Jones-led Asia Business News (ABN) owned by TV18.
 In 1997, CNBC reached an agreement to merge its networks in Asia and Europe with Dow Jones under the CNBC banner.
 However, the agreement for ABNi did not contain any provisions on what would occur in the event of a change in ownership.
 After discussions with a CNBC lawyer and ABN's CEO Paul France (who led the merged CNBC Asia), TV18 would reach an agreement with CNBC to serve as its Indian partner.
 This led to the launch of CNBC India in 1999.